dt-code-club/site/srv/meetings/2022/meeting-8.md

 ![Copy your bot's token.](/img/2022/copy_bot_token.png)

-A Discord bot account is not unlike a user acccount;
+A Discord bot account is not unlike a user account;
 it needs to log into Discord to work.
 This can be done with a *token*.